 Students in a day care certificate program learn the various development stages of children and the teaching and caring methods associated with each stage.
 Communication classes are also integral to the program so day care workers can communicate clearly and appropriately with children and parents.
-Some programs offer practical training where students are placed in day care centers to work under the supervision of experienced childcare professionals.
-Course topics often include:
+Other than Child Development and Safety and First Aid, course topics often include:

 - Art and music for young children